Pokecord-Official/Pokecord-Guide/strategies/earning.md

 # Earning Pokecoins

 The economy is designed to keep inflation under strict control while still making sure that earning pokecoins is easy and accessible.
-This ensures that the value per coin is a lot higher than any other economy system on discord.
+This ensures that the value per coin is a lot higher than any other economy system on Discord.
 :::details

 - Pokémon yield `1` pokecoin per level up.